 My mom and step dad, Mike lent me their spare room and I signed up for my final semesters at a local south Florida college to earn my first college degree.
 I enjoyed music and office work, so I became a performer earning a fair amount playing at weddings, youth camps, women’s conferences, and churches and volunteering to play in the women’s prisons.
 I also worked full-time as a legal secretary and really enjoyed that.
 I have to tell you, I was so happy.
 Little did I know that my step-dad, Mike was getting very bothered by my transformation, but in a good way because it led him down a path of faith that serves him well to this day.
 He said that when I first returned it bugged him that I was so happy and he could not understand it.
 He really thought I was just going through a phase because he only remembered me as a moody, sad, withdrawn, unloving, rude, prideful girl; and not a daughter he could be proud of I’m sure.
 He and my mom were great parents as I was growing up in the 70s.
 They even bought me a pony for Christmas when I was 13.
 Who does that!
 I have a love for horses to this day.
 Looking back over the bad years, I think my down fall during my teen years was a product of societal failures of our civic leaders, such as allowing increases in crime and drugs, exploiting ignorant masses with handouts (causing people to lose a solid work-ethic).
 Parents and civilian leaders were hoodwinked into timidity so they did not fight the evil in the streets as much as they could have.
 So, girls like me would be caught in a net of consequences.

 An interesting thing began to emerge through my evolving maturity.
 The contrasts haunted me: such joy – such sorrow; such revelation – such manipulation; such purpose – such despair.
-Nowhere in society was there not a reminder of need!
-And, nowhere in society was there not every opportunity to fix it!
+Nowhere in society was there not a reminder of need; and, nowhere in society was there not every opportunity to fix it!
 As the contrasts reviled me I found a common theme for a life’s purpose.
 It was the very thing stolen from me at a young age, my education!
-I can learn if I pay attention to life’s lessons.
-I know I can because I learned to trust and appreciate others.
+Even though I dropped out of high school in 10th grade, I knew I could learn if I pay attention to life’s lessons.
+I learned to trust and appreciate others.
 I learned my love of music and how to practice it.
 I learned about faith, and I learned of forgiveness.
 I learned the value of becoming educated and the value of helping others benefit from being educated.
 At first, I did not know how to step into this newly found role as a champion and advocate for education, so I began my education to find out.
-I started out by admitting to myself that many times just achieving some set goal is not always the greatest asset of any given experience.
-In other words a “life story” is not the life you lived, but the life you will live.
+I started out by admitting to myself that just achieving a set goal is often times not the greatest asset of the experience – goals in life will always be changing, but it’s the trip that counts.
+In other words my ‘life story’ is not the life I lived, but the life I am living.”